ga-wdi-lessons/intro_backend_via_php/readme.md

 # Intro to the Back-end via PHP

 ## Learning Objectives
-- HTTP methods
-- GET, POST
+- Explain the differences between GET and POST
-- Headers vs body
-- Cookies
-- Index
-- Templating engine
+- Describe the components of an HTTP request
-- Difference between front-end and back-end
+- Describe the differences between the front-end and back-end
-- ID which languages are used on which end
-- Nameserver and DNS

 ## Framing